 To minimize damage, consider placing furniture pads on the bottom of chairs and tables to prevent scuffs.
 Encourage household members and guests to be mindful of the wainscoting, especially in high-traffic areas.

 In addition to touch-ups, regularly inspect your wainscoting for signs of wear and tear.
-Address any issues promptly to prevent further damage and maintain the overall appearance of the panels.
+Address any issues promptly to prevent further damage and maintain the panels’ overall appearance.

 Periodically check your wainscoting for any signs of damage, such as warping or cracking.
 Address any issues promptly to prevent further damage.